The brief

 And self-doubt.

-Becki is kind, warm, friendly person who would do anything for the women in her community, and we had to show that in the most authentic way.
+Becki is a warm, friendly person who’d do anything for the women in her community, and we had to show that in the most authentic way through her social media.

-Our content plan included personal, first-person posts from Becki, and our strategy on Instagram Stories was to make it Becki’s personal diary.
+Our content plan included personal, first-person posts from Becki.
+And our Instagram Stories strategy was to make it Becki’s personal diary.

-We had to position Becki as a relatable person, make people feel like they know her, and let them know that there was no need to be nervous, regardless of their ability.
+We used strategic social media management to position Becki as a relatable person, make people feel like they know her, and let them know that there was no need to be nervous, regardless of their ability.

 ↳ The result: Becki was voted Northants Best Fitness Instructor for 2023, which was voted for by the public.